fxpio/fxp-security-bundle/README.md

 - Merge the permissions of roles children of associated roles with user, role, group, and token
 - Define a role for various host with direct injection in token (regex compatible)
 - Execution cache system for the ACL/ACE getter
-- Execution cache system for the determination of all roles (of token, user, group and children role) of the token
+- Execution cache and resource PHP cache system for the determination of all roles in hierarchy (with user, group, role, token)
 - Doctrine ORM Filter for filter the records in query (using ACL Rule Filter Definition)
 - Doctrine Listener for empty the record field value for all query type
 - Doctrine Listener for keep the old value in the record field value if the user has not the permission of action